image of Charles Bridge and Old town Prague at night

 There are few sights as beautiful as the skyline of Prague, its profusion of spires, towers and domes largely unchanged in over 400 years.
 Everywhere you look there is amazing architecture, spanning 800 years from Gothic to Art Nouveau.
 Old Town Square Prague is one of the most beautiful squares in Europe surrounding by atmospheric back streets to explore.

-Day Trips from prague
+Day Trips from Prague

-Kutna Hora
+Kutná Hora

 The silver mining town of Kutná Hora is one of the most magical places to visit in the Czech Republic.
-It is perhaps best-known for the extraordinary Sedlec Ossuary, a chapel decorated with thousands of human bones.
+It is perhaps best-known for the extraordinary Sedlec Ossuary, a chapel decorated with tens of thousands of human bones.

 Yet many more treasures await, including one of the finest Gothic cathedrals in Europe, and a fascinating historic town on the UNESCO World Heritage list.
 It’s a popular destination for day trips from Prague, but deserves more time if you have it.